apache/activemq-artemis/docs/user-manual/en/management.md

 ### Core Management API

-Apache ActiveMQ defines a core management API to manage core resources.
+Apache ActiveMQ Artemis defines a core management API to manage core resources.
 For full details of the API please consult the javadoc.
 In summary:

 #### Core Server Management